Are you looking for the BEST discovery call tips? Ones that will set your sales calls on FIRE? 🔥

 Closed deals involve using webcams 41% more often than lost deals:

-When the buyer sees your face, the call becomes more human.
+During a video call, the buyer sees your face, and the call becomes more human.
 More conversational.
 It brings life to everything you say.
+When you pair the sound of your voice with the sight of your face, your words come alive and create a totally different perception.

 It helps your buyer believe you’re driven by curiosity, rather than checking boxes in a to-do list of questions.